allengeorge/prometheus-query/README.md

 ## Queries

-The following query types are supported:
+The following query types are supported by the library:

 - [x] Instant
 - [x] Range